sourcegraph/sourcegraph-public-snapshot/README.md

 * [**:white_check_mark: Sign up for Sourcegraph.com**](https://sourcegraph.com/)
   for public and (your/your company's) private GitHub code
 * [:white_check_mark: Install the Sourcegraph Chrome extension](https://chrome.google.com/webstore/detail/sourcegraph-chrome-extens/dgjhfomjieaadpoljlnidmbgkdffpack)
-  to seamlessly add these features to GitHub.com
+  for seamless jump-to-def and doc tooltips when you're on GitHub.com

 You can also:

-* Browse the code that powers the site
+* Browse the code that powers Sourcegraph
   [on Sourcegraph](https://sourcegraph.com/sourcegraph/sourcegraph) or
   on GitHub
-* Deploy Sourcegraph on your own servers (paid;
+* Run Sourcegraph on your own servers (paid;
   [contact us](https://sourcegraph.com/contact) about Sourcegraph Enterprise)